Welcome to Tanagram. This documentation helps you get the most out of it.

 • Rules Engine: Tanagram watches your codebase and automatically generates rules.
 You can also write your own rules.

 • Code Review Automation: Tanagram automates the mental checklist that you'd normally run through in code reviews.
+Some of our users require PR authors to address Tanagram feedback before having codeowners take a look.

 Getting Started#